Androz2091/k8s-infrastructure/README.md

 ```

 Double check the `Caddyfile` and make sure that all the DNS are configured to the correct IP (sometimes when a SSL certificate fails to create/renew, such errors can occur **for all domains**).

+Also... double check that `Caddy` is not started twice (see https://serverfault.com/questions/1167816/openssl-routinesssl3-read-bytestlsv1-alert-internal-error-with-kubernetes-and/1168625#1168625).